taligentx/dscKeybusInterface/README.md

 DSC Aux(-) --- Arduino/esp8266/esp32 Ground

-                        Arduino        +--- dscClockPin (Arduino Uno: 2,3)
+                        Arduino        +--- dscClockPin (Arduino Uno: 3)
 DSC Yellow ---+--- 15k ohm resistor ---|
               |                        +--- 10k ohm resistor --- Ground
               |
-              |     esp8266/esp32      +--- dscClockPin (esp8266: D1,D2,D8 / esp32: 4,13,16-39)
+              |     esp8266/esp32      +--- dscClockPin (esp8266: D1, GPIO 5 / esp32: 18)
               +--- 33k ohm resistor ---|
                                        +--- 10k ohm resistor --- Ground

-                        Arduino        +--- dscReadPin (Arduino Uno: 2-12)
+                        Arduino        +--- dscReadPin (Arduino Uno: 5)
 DSC Green ----+--- 15k ohm resistor ---|
               |                        +--- 10k ohm resistor --- Ground
               |
-              |     esp8266/esp32      +--- dscReadPin (esp8266: D1,D2,D8 / esp32: 4,13,16-39)
+              |     esp8266/esp32      +--- dscReadPin (esp8266: D2, GPIO 4 / esp32: 19)
               +--- 33k ohm resistor ---|
                                        +--- 10k ohm resistor --- Ground

+Classic series only, PGM configured for PC-16 output:
+                        Arduino        +--- dscPC16Pin (Arduino Uno: 4)
+DSC PGM ------+--- 15k ohm resistor ---|
+              |                        +--- 10k ohm resistor --- Ground
+              |
+              |     esp8266/esp32      +--- dscPC16Pin (esp8266: D7, GPIO 13 / esp32: 17)
+              +--- 33k ohm resistor ---|
+                                       +--- 10k ohm resistor --- Ground

 Virtual keypad (optional):
 DSC Green ---- NPN collector --\
-                                |-- NPN base --- 1k ohm resistor --- dscWritePin (Arduino Uno: 2-12 / esp8266: D1,D2,D8 / esp32: 4,13,16-33)
+                                |-- NPN base --- 1k ohm resistor --- dscWritePin (Arduino Uno: 6 / esp8266: D8, GPIO 15 / esp32: 21)
       Ground --- NPN emitter --/
 ```

-* The DSC Keybus operates at ~12.6v, a pair of resistors per data line will bring this down to an appropriate voltage for each microcontroller.
+* The DSC PowerSeries Keybus operates at ~12.6v and the Classic series operates at ~13.75v, a pair of resistors per data line will bring this down to an appropriate voltage for each microcontroller.
     * Arduino:
       * The DSC yellow (clock) line connects to a [hardware interrupt pin](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) - for the Uno, these are pins 2 or 3.
 The example sketches use dscClockPin: 3.
       * The DSC green (data) line can be connected to any of the remaining digital pins 2-12.
 The examples sketches use dscReadPin: 5 and dscWritePin: 6.
     * esp8266: connect the DSC lines to GPIO pins that are normally low to avoid putting spurious data on the Keybus: D1 (GPIO5), D2 (GPIO4) and D8 (GPIO15).
 The example sketches use dscClockPin: D1, dscReadPin: D2, dscWritePin: D8.
+For the Classic series, dscPC16Pin: D7 (GPIO 13).
     * esp32: connect the DSC lines to GPIO pins that do not send signals at boot: 4, 13, 16-39.
 For virtual keypad, use pins 4, 13, 16-33 - pins 34-39 are input only and cannot be used.
 The example sketches use dscClockPin: 18, dscReadPin: 19, dscWritePin: 21.
+For the Classic series, dscPC16Pin: 17.
 * Virtual keypad uses an NPN transistor and a resistor to write to the Keybus.
 Most small signal NPN transistors should be suitable, for example:
   * 2N3904
   * BC547, BC548, BC549